CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/faster-costing-calculation-and-restoration-engine.md

     Calculating actual cost of FG-01 based on SG-01 i RSC-01,
     Saving changes in Item Costing UDO for FG-01.

-Loading, calculating, and saving data took quite a lot of time in some cases.
+Loading, calculating, and saving data can take a lot of time in some cases.

 In the latest ProcessForce version, a new costing mechanism has been implemented.
 It changes the whole procedure significantly.